BoostZhu/ST2-Injection/styleid/scripts.md

-Example 1: Process all videos with all styles
+=Example 1: Process all videos with all styles

 python video_style_transfer.py \